zuozhenggh/learning-library/data-management-library/database/graph/freetier/files/c360_create_compute_ft.md

     ![](../images/public_ip_address.png " ")

 6. To connect to the instance, go the environment where you generated your SSH Key.
-You can use `Oracle Cloud Shell`, `Terminal` if you are using MAC or `Gitbash` if you are using Windows.
+You can use `Oracle Cloud Shell`, `Terminal` if you are using MAC, or `Gitbash` if you are using Windows.
 On your terminal or gitbash enter the following command:

     *Note: For Oracle Linux VMs, the default username is **opc***